Shalimov/emitter/README.md

-# Simple EventEmitter for your FE application
+# Simple EventEmitter for your FE

 ## How to install
 ```bower install emitter```